 If researchers presented the research achievements in public, researchers should make sure to indicate it that the obtained as a result of the KAKENHI.
-(Please remember to include this in the acknowledgement)

-- O When publishing research achievements that have been obtained as a result of the KAKENHI, researchers should always be sure to indicate that the KAKENHI was received. - O If the indication that support was received in the form of the KAKENHI grant is to be made in the acknowledgments, researchers should include JP and the 8-digit JSPS KAKENHI Grant Number.
+- O When publishing research achievements that have been obtained as a result of the KAKENHI, researchers should always be sure to indicate that the KAKENHI was received. - O If the indication that support was received in the form of the KAKENHI grant is to be made in the acknowledgments or other designated section, researchers should include JP and the 8-digit JSPS KAKENHI Grant Number.